isabella232/Edge-Enterprise-pr.it-it/edgeenterprise/microsoft-edge-policies.md

   - In Windows e macOS dalla versione 77 o successive

   #### Descrizione
   Questa politica non ha funzionato come previsto a causa di cambiamenti nei requisiti operativi.
-Di conseguenza, questo valore è deprecato e non deve essere usato.
+Therefore it's deprecated and should not be used.

 Specifica se includere un collegamento a Office.com nella barra Preferiti.
-Tramite la scelta rapida gli utenti che hanno eseguito l'accesso a Microsoft Edge possono accedere alle app e ai documenti di Microsoft Office.
-Se non si abilita o non si configurano i criteri, gli utenti possono scegliere se visualizzare la scelta rapida modificando l'interruttore nel menu di scelta rapida della barra Preferiti.
+For users signed into Microsoft Edge the shortcut takes users to their Microsoft Office apps and docs.
+If you enable or don't configure this policy, users can choose whether to see the shortcut by changing the toggle in the favorites bar context menu.
-Se si disabilita questo criterio, la scelta rapida da tastiera non viene mostrata.
+Se si disabilita questo criterio, il collegamento non viene mostrato.

   #### Funzionalità supportate:
   - Può essere obbligatorio: sì